Table of Contents

 Volume LTL Shipping Implementation

 This technical notebook details the implementation of Volume Less-Than-Truckload (LTL) shipping using various NextBillion.ai products.
-The primary APIs utilized include the Route Optimization API, the Flexible Directions API, and the Web Maps SDK.
+The primary APIs utilized include the Route Optimization API, Flexible Directions API, and Web Maps SDK.

 Problem Statement